DerekCresswell/GameDesign11/4 Platformer/3 TileEditor.md

 With the paint brush selected on the tile palette (<kbd>B</kbd>) you can draw tiles.\
 In the preview of the palette you can drag and select all the different tiles you want to draw.
 You can also drag to select more than one at a time.\
 You can erase tiles by selecting the eraser (<kbd>D</kbd>).\
-Try playing around with the different tools avaliable here.
+Try playing around with the different tools available here.

 If you wanted to create a new layer to your tile map, perhaps to have some tiles in front or behind of the others, you can simply right-click on the current grid object and create a new tile map.\
 This will be created under the grid object that was created the first time.
 In order to have different layers you will need to create extra palettes.
 Then at the bottom of the palette window you can set the Z position for each palette, allowing some to be in front and other behind.